worldline/angular-training/docs/src/typescript/README.md

 - `any` an untyped value
 - `object` a non-primitive value
-- `undefinded` an uninitialized value
+- `undefined` an uninitialized value
 - `null` an explicitely empty value
 - `void` represents the return value of functions which don’t return a value.
 It’s the inferred type any time a function doesn’t have any return statements, or doesn’t return any explicit value from those return statements
 - `never` represents values which are *never* observed.
 In a return type, this means that the function throws an exception or terminates the execution of the program.